anand-babu-0003/ParkWise/src/docs/owner-functionality.md

 - Owners can delete their parking lots
 - Confirmation is required before deletion

+### Live Location Integration
+- Owners can use their device's current location when adding or editing parking lots
+- A "Use Current Location" button automatically populates the latitude and longitude fields
+- This feature uses the browser's Geolocation API for accurate positioning

 ### QR Code Generation
 - Owners can generate QR codes for each parking lot
 - QR codes can be downloaded and printed for physical display